sunnyyang/corefreq

 2. Install CoreFreq

 Next, install the package.
-DNF will pull in all necessary dependencies like dkms, kernel-devel, gcc, and make.
+DNF will automatically pull in all necessary dependencies.

 sudo dnf install corefreq